AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 In this section we will describe main parts of pie chart style and demonstrate how style can be applied.

-Also, styles are used to make charts interactive, you can define how elements will be displayed by default, when user moves cursor over an element, etc. <--More information about these features can be found in Interactivity tutorial.-->
+Also, styles are used to make charts interactive, you can define how elements will be displayed by default, when user moves cursor over an element, etc. <!--More information about these features can be found in Interactivity tutorial.-->

 <a name="simple_style"/>
 ### Simple style